 - The environment was created using MissionMaker (an educational game engine that allows you to create your own fst person adventure game).
 Basically, it is a screen shot of the main character spinning around a room full of portraits (that change over time).

 - Premiere Pro was used to edit the video and also create the movement of pictures across the screen.
-I like how the movement of the picture using Photoshop combined with the video of the spinning room.

 - After Effects was used to animate the text.

 - The music was created using loops (mainly from SoundPool), was edited using Sonar Home Studio and was mastered (mainly compression to increase the overall loudness of the music) using Magix Audio Cleaning Lab.

 The captured heroes are: Batman, the Green Lantern, L (the detective in Death Note), Wonder Woman, Captain America, Iron Man, Puss’n Boots, Ichigo (from Bleach) and Naruto.2.

 2. GIS Room Video (2010)